 To develop stronger business cases for potential new builds, Trustees approved an accommodation review that included Kingsville District High School (KDHS), Harrow District High School (HDHS), Harrow PS, General Amherst High School (GAHS) and Western Secondary School (WSS).
-The result was the closure of Harrow DHS to transition to Kingsville DHS to begin in September 2016.
+The result was the closure of Harrow DHS to transition to Kingsville DHS that began September 2016.
 The grade 7-8 program transitioned back to Harrow PS to make a JK-8 elementary school.
-Harrow PS is now a feeder school to KDHS, and HPS has a utilization rate of 88%.
+Harrow PS is now a feeder school to KDHS, and HPS has a utilization rate of 84%.

 The \$45 million School Consolidation funding grant submission was approved by the Ministry of Education for a new JK-12 Kingsville school that included the consolidation of the HDHS, KDHS, Jack Miner PS and Kingsville PS students.
-The land was purchased and the hope was for design approval to be finalized in January 2021.
-Recently the GECDSB submitted cases to receive further funding for the JK-12 school because of significant increases of the cost to build.
-Fortunately, the Ministry approved an addition \$15 million making the project upwards of \$60 million, being the largest in the Province.
-The aim is to have students begin in September of 2024.
+The land was purchased and design approval was finalized in January 2021.
+The GECDSB submitted cases to receive further funding for the JK-12 school because of significant increases of the cost to build.
+Fortunately, the Ministry approved an additional \$15 million making the project upwards of \$60 million, being the largest in the Province.
+The students will begin in September of 2024 as construction is coming along very well.

 Pelee Island School is an older building with a high renewal for a small building and a poor Facility Condition Index.
 Renewal work was completed over the 2018 summer.
 The school typically ranges from 7 to 12 students throughout the year, and is home to a distance education program and COOP.
 The funding formula for isolated schools provides additional funding in recognition of its isolation and size.
 It is also one of three of our schools that will continue to receive top-up funding.
 The 2017-2018 school year did have four new JK students begin; however, some students left after September, bringing the total number of students to 13.
 In the 2018-2019 school year began a secondary program on the island with a secondary teacher being placed at Pelee Island with four secondary students.
-The secondary program continues with 4 students.
-There are currently 15 elementary students attending Pelee Island this 2022-2023 school year.
+The secondary program continues with 5 students.
+There are currently 17 elementary students attending Pelee Island this 2023-2024 school year.
 Pelee Island PS is a satellite school to Jack Miner.
+Furthermore, for the first time, the secondary students now have a Coop program on the island and the student population is at its highest ever with a number of preschoolers coming next year.